apnadkarni/blt/doc/tabset.rst

   **-rotate** *numDegrees*
     Specifies how to rotate the tab.
-If *numDegrees* is "0", "90", "180", or "270", the option overrides default rotation determine by the **-side** option.
+If *numDegrees* is "0", "90", "180", or "270", this option overrides angle determined by the **-side** option.
 If *numDegrees* is "auto", then the tab angle is determined solely from the side that the tabs are placed.
 The default is "auto".